JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Notities H6 Birner.md

 	b.
 Mike Royke apologized to Mrs. Manor.
 	c.
 Mike Royke is promising not to make snide remarks about sauerkraut on hot dogs.

+(first-person pronoun subject)

+One test for whether an utterance is a performative utterance is the word !Hereby!
+a.
+I hereby apalogize to Mrs. Manor.
+b.
+I hereby promise to never again make snide remarks about sauerkraut on hot dogs.

+Hereby: by means of this/by virtue of this